kul-group/kulgroup-handbook/_docs/2. Learning the Basics/ASE.md

 ## Table of contents
 {: .no_toc .text-delta }

-1. TOC
+TOC
 {:toc}

+Familiarize yourself with this package throughly.

 ### Learning ASE
 ASE is a python package using for setting up, manipulating, visualizing and analyzing atomic structures.

-Detailed documentation can be found here: https://wiki.fysik.dtu.dk/ase/#
+Detailed documentation can be found here: [ASE](https://wiki.fysik.dtu.dk/ase/#)

 ### Installation
 - Make sure you have already have python 3.6 or newer, Numpy downloaded.